tlmader/endless-runner/README.md

 How to play:
 * Press "A" to move left and "D" to move right.
 Press Space to jump!
+* The runner goes faster the longer you last!

 Objective:
 * Avoid obstacles and collect coins!